zinzloun/THM_WriteUP/PT_Path_notes/README.md

 	ftp> exit
 	221 Goodbye.

 Move the file into an adeguate Win box with Immunity Dbg installed (I used Win7x86 vm).
-Before to get the files remember set the binary mode.
+Before to get the files from ftp serverv remember set the binary mode.
+Perform the usual BOF operations locally, then using the BOF-Assistant you can directly exploit it as follows:

+	python3 BOF-Assistant.py  <brainstorm IP> 9999 -e